-What you want people to do when they visit your website, as well as their overall experience and ease of use, are important considerations when designing and building your business website.
+What you want people to do when they visit your website, as well as their overall experience and ease of use, are important considerations during the web design process.

 Combined with the increasing use of the internet from mobile devices, this means that mobile optimisation should be a key concern for your business website.